 Solberg teaches historical and contemporary Christian theologies and ethics and medicine.
 Her teaching and research interests include the conduct of the Christian churches in Germany during the Third Reich; the life and work of Dietrich Bonhoeffer; constructive theology; Luther; liberation theologies; God and gender; and bioethics.
-She also leads education, nursing, and pre-med students on January-term travel courses on health care and education in developing countries.
+She has led numerous January-term travel courses on health care and education in developing countries.

 Solberg is a former Fulbright fellow and a recipient of the Daniel Day Williams Fellowship awarded by Union Theological Seminary (NY).
-While completing her doctorate, she also served as Project Editor of the five-volume reference work, Encyclopedia of Bioethics (Macmillan, 1995).
-She is the author of Compelling Knowledge: A Feminist Proposal for an Epistemology of the Cross (SUNY, 1997), and has co-edited several books, most recently Healing by Heart: Clinical and Ethical Case Stories of Hmong Families and Western Providers (Vanderbilt U. Press, 2003).
-Solberg translated Walter Altmann's Luther and Liberation: A Latin American Perspective (Fortress, 1992; Wipf & Stock, 2000); and Bishop Medardo Gomez's Fire Against Fire: Christian Ministry Face-to-Face with Persecution (Augsburg, 1990).
-Her current project, Undoing Christianity: The German Christian Faith Movement in Hitler's Germany (Fortress, forthcoming), comprises translations of and commentaries on representative texts this influential pro-Nazi movement published during the Third Reich.
+While completing her doctorate, she served as Project Editor of the 2nd edition of the five-volume Encyclopedia of Bioethics (Macmillan, 1995).
+She is the author of Compelling Knowledge: A Feminist Proposal for an Epistemology of the Cross (SUNY Press, 1997), and has co-edited several books including Healing by Heart: Clinical and Ethical Case Stories of Hmong Families and Western Providers (Vanderbilt U. Press, 2003).
+Solberg translated Walter Altmann's Luther and Liberation: A Latin American Perspective (Fortress, 1992; Wipf & Stock, 2000).
+Her current project is A Church Undone: Selected Documents from the German Christian Faith Movement, 1932-1940 (Fortress, forthcoming), translations of representative texts published by this Protestant pro-Nazi movement in Hitler's Germany.
 Prof. Solberg is on the editorial board of dialog: a journal of theology.

 B.A., Swarthmore College; M.S.W., Adelphi University; M.A., Lutheran School of Theology, Chicago; Ph.D.
 Union Theological Seminary